-I'm Xiaorui (Jeremy) Zhu, an Assistant Professor in the Department of Business Analytics and Technology Management, Towson University.
-I obtained my Ph.D. degree in Business Analytics from the University of Cincinnati, Lindner College of Business.
-Before that, I received an master degree in Finance from Penn State University and a master of Applied Statistics from Beijing University of Technology.
+I'm an Assistant Professor of Business Analytics at Towson University, where I explore how data, machine learning, and statistical reasoning can illuminate complex problems in finance, risk management, and information systems.
+My research focuses on high-dimensional statistics, machine learning, and categorical data analysis, with applications in bankruptcy prediction, sentiment analysis, and asset pricing.
+I obtained my Ph.D. degree in Business Analytics advised by Dr. Yan Yu from the University of Cincinnati, Lindner College of Business.
+Before that, I received an master degree in Finance from Penn State University and a master degree of Applied Statistics from Beijing University of Technology.

 I believe staying Hungry, Foolish, and Creative is the secret to success.
-I dream of being a statistician engineering a machine intelligence that is the "epitome" of the descendants of human intelligence.
+My long-term goal is to contribute to a form of machine intelligence that is the "epitome" of a good human being and human intelligence.

 I'm interested in making research results more intuitive and understandable.
 Therefore, I use Shiny app for interactively telling interesting data story.
 Here are some latest shiny apps and R packages I created.
 Everyone interested in my research or software is welcome to contact me.